Home » Indian Polity » Mandal Commission

 Mandal Commission Background

 The idea of caste-based reservations was first proposed by William Hunter and Jyotirao Phule in 1882, and it was put into practice through the Minto-Morley Reform in 1909, the Government of India Act in 1919, and other British reforms.
-However, the reservation system that is currently in use, in its truest sense, was only introduced in 1933 when the “Communal Award” was presented by British prime minister Ramsay Macdonald, and it also served as the Poona Pact.
+The reservation system in India began in 1933 with the “Communal Award” by British Prime Minister Ramsay Macdonald, which also related to the Poona Pact.
+Initially, reservations were limited to Scheduled Castes (SC) and Scheduled Tribes (ST) after independence, excluding many affected castes.
+In 1991, following the Mandal Commission’s recommendations, a broader reservation policy was introduced that included Other Backward Classes (OBCs), marking a major step for the advancement of all underprivileged castes.
+The first backward classes commission was led by Kaka Kalelkar in 1953, but its report did not have much impact.

 Mandal Commission Timeline